academo/grotbutton/README.md

 ### Alternative

-* Open a PR adding POST support and connect it to [Grafana incidents?](https://grafana.com/docs/grafana-cloud/alerting-and-irm/irm/configure/integrations/webhooks/incoming-webhooks/incident-webhooks/)
+* Use a POST request and connect it to [Grafana incidents?](https://grafana.com/docs/grafana-cloud/alerting-and-irm/irm/configure/integrations/webhooks/incoming-webhooks/incident-webhooks/)